Simulating Disruptions on Netherlands Railway Operations

 The engineers were able to test certain kinds of disruptions.
 When an experiment was run, the developers got the KPIs, that were the total delays of the trains, the number of failures, cancelled trains, and punctuality.
 The running time of the model was quite good, as this experiment showed the results for 5 years in around 5 minutes of running it.

 To get inputs from the timetable planning software and the rolling stock scheduler, the model was connected to some of their production systems.
 Netherlands Railways used XML files, converted them to a SQL database, and then AnyLogic got the input data from SQL.
-After the simulation, the output data could be exported from AnyLogic to a SQL database and visualized with Power BI.
+After the simulation, the output data could be exported from AnyLogic to an SQL database and visualized with Power BI.

 Problem